 You'll need basic carpentry skills to build a cat tree.
 The project will consume much of your time and money.
-But, you'll enjoy a result that will be the focal point of your home for the rest of your life.
+But you'll enjoy a result that will be the focal point of your home for the rest of your life.
 Building a cat tree is like any other project.
 There are some basic steps you can follow to ensure its success.
 Buy the necessary materials and tools.
 Assemble the base.
 Choose a place where you want to install it.
-Install it while making sure there's enough space around it for cats to move comfortably.
+Install it while ensuring enough space around it for cats to move comfortably.

-This is a very simple and cheap DIY cat tree that you can put together in less than an hour.
-If your cats are just climbing on the chairs, it might be nice to give them more space to play and explore.
+This is a simple and cheap DIY cat tree you can assemble in less than an hour.
+If your cats are just climbing on the chairs, giving them more space to play and explore might be nice.

 You will need:

-4 Ikea Lack tables, 12 brackets chair, 24 screws, A screwdriver, Sisal (optional), Ikea Mat Bathroom (optional).
+4 Ikea Lack tables, 12 brackets chairs, 24 screws, A screwdriver, Sisal (optional), Ikea Mat Bathroom (optional).

 The first thing to do is to overlap the tables.
-Then place the brackets on the outer edge of each table and secure them in place with a screw-on each side.
+Then, secure the brackets on each table's outer edge with a screw on each side.
 You should have 6 brackets per table.
 Next, wrap the Sisal around the feet of the table with glue.
 You do not want to wrap the legs completely because you want some kind of grip for your cats to walk on it.
 If you do not like using glue, you can also use small stick-on pads.

 Finally, wrap one or two lines of the Ikea mat bathroom around the top of each table.
-Depending on what size you want your cat tree, either overlap them or not.
+Depending on what size you want your cat tree to be, either overlap them or not.
 And you are done!
 It's so easy and cheap, you don't have any excuse for not doing this!
 Your cats will thank you for it.

 See Other Projects